 A: If your child does not feel well, please keep them home from school.
-If they are displaying symptoms of COVID-19, please contact a healthcare provider.
-Symptoms of COVID-19 include fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting and/or diarrhea.
-Whether or not a child is displaying symptoms of COVID, if they are not feeling well, they should stay home from school.
-This is the best way to stop the spread of illness and help them return to learning when they are ready.
+If they are displaying symptoms of a respiratory virus, including COVID-19, influenza and and respiratory syncytial virus (RSV), please contact a healthcare provider.
+Symptoms of respiratory viruses include fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting and/or diarrhea.
+Whether or not a child is displaying symptoms of a respiratory virus, if they are not feeling well, they should stay home from school.
+Students can go back to normal activities if symptoms are getting better overall and they no longer have a fever without the use of fever-reducing medication for at least 24 hours.